 Build a bridge to your students

 The biggest reward in choosing visual aids for teaching, above all, is seeing the engagement of the students during a lesson.
 To use the right visual aid in delivering a lesson, educators have to understand the topic and their own students very well.
 It is through these understanding that they found the right tool that can capture students’ interest and bridge the lesson to them.

-Now that you have reached the end of this article, we hope you have equipped yourself with a fair amount of understandings of why visual are such effective means of learning.
+Now that you have reached the end of this article, we hope you have equipped yourself with a fair amount of understandings of why visuals are such an effective means of learning.
 This could be the first step into your experiment with visual aids in the classroom perhaps?
-Either way, visuals are very powerful and undeniable mean of learning.
+Either way, visuals are very powerful and undeniable means of learning.
 A clear understanding and practical application of it in education can boost learning significantly!